Owerre/Home-Equity-Loan/README.md

 ## Model Results

 The results shown below is based on best hyperparameters that optimized AUC-ROC.
-Based on AUC-ROC, XGBoost and SVM are  the best models.
+We can see that XGBoost and SVM are  the best models based on AUC-ROC.

 ![AUC Results](images/auc.png)